OpenGeoVis/PVGeo/docs/Getting-Started.md

 4. Append the **Variable value**.
 At the end of your re-selected path, type a semi-colon `;` and then add the path to the ParaViewGeophysics repository which you copied in the first step by clicking paste.
 This is critical to be able to import outside Python modules in `pvpython`.

 5. Now test that the install worked by opening ParaView (close it and reopen if needed).
-Check that the category **CSM Geophysics Filters** is in the **Filters** menu.
+Check that the category **PVGP Filters** is in the **Filters** menu.
 Then open the **Python Shell** and import the `PVGPpy` module by executing `import PVGPpy`.

+??? help
-If an error arises please double check your paths.
+    If an error arises: First, please double check your paths.
+If you are still having trouble, feel free to post to the [issues page](https://github.com/banesullivan/ParaViewGeophysics/issues) which is regularly checked.